-Each home health record also includes the following: date the provider started seeing the respondent; type of provider; types of services provided and if this was a repeat event; whether or not care was received due to hospitalization; whether or not a person was taught how to use medical equipment; imputed sources of payment, total payment and total charge for the home health event expenditure; and a full-year person-level weight.
+Each record includes the following: type of medical item obtained; flat fee information; imputed sources of payment; total payment and total charge for the medical item; and a full-year person-level weight.

-Data from this file can be merged with previously released 2001 MEPS HC person-level data, such as the MEPS 2001 Full-Year Population Characteristics file, using the unique person identifier, DUPERSID, to append person-level information, such as demographic or health insurance coverage, to each record.
-Home Health events can also be linked to the MEPS 2001 Medical Conditions File.
-Please see Section 5.0 or the MEPS 2001 Appendix File, HC-059I, for details on how to link MEPS data files.
+Data from this file can be merged with the MEPS 2001 Full Year Population Characteristics File using the unique person identifier, DUPERSID, to append personlevel information, such as demographic or health insurance characteristics, to each record.
+Please see section 5.0 for details on how to merge MEPS data files.